-Article 30.
+"ARTICLE 30.

-Credit Repair Services Act.
+"Credit Repair Services Act.

-§ 66-220.
+"§ 66-220.
 Short title and purpose.

-- (a) This Article shall be known and may be cited as the Credit Repair Services Act. - (b) The General Assembly recognizes that many of its citizens rely heavily on favorable credit ratings in order to obtain goods and services, and that some of these citizens are unable to secure credit because of unfavorable credit histories.
+(a) This act shall be known and may be cited as the Credit Repair Services Act.

+(b) The General Assembly recognizes that many of its citizens rely heavily on favorable credit ratings in order to obtain goods and services, and that some of these citizens are unable to secure credit because of unfavorable credit histories.
 The General Assembly further recognizes that consumers sometimes need assistance in obtaining credit or in correcting erroneous credit histories, and that this need has given rise to the establishment of businesses organized for the purpose of providing credit repair services.
-The purpose of this Article is to ensure that businesses offering credit repair services are providing these services in a manner that is fair and reasonable to the consuming public.
-(1991, c.
-327, s.
-1.)
+The purpose of this act is to ensure that businesses offering credit repair services are providing these services in a manner that is fair and reasonable to the consuming public.

-§ 66-221.
+"§ 66-221.
 Definitions.